asifzubair/cheatsheets/algorithms/algorithms_i/lecture_notes.md

 ### Iterators ###

 Support to iterate over stack items by client, without revealing internal representation of the stack.

-Make the stack implement `Iterable` interface!
+to do this, Make the stack implement `Iterable` interface!

 iterable:
 ```java